Living in Kunming as a Student: What to Expect in 2026

 Banking

-• Alipay and WeChat Pay: China runs on mobile payments.
+• Alipay: China runs on mobile payments.
 International credit cards now work with Alipay for most purchases, but setting up a Chinese bank account makes life much easier

 • Opening a bank account: KCEL helps students open a Bank of China account during orientation.
 You need your passport and student enrollment letter.
 The process takes about an hour